intmus/inttheory22-23/_15-further-secondary-functions/a1-ex-secdomallchords.md

 In music, secondary dominant functions can appear anywhere the composer would like to emphasize a chord or prolong its function. *Any major, minor, or dominant quality can be tonicized.*

 For secondary leading-tone chords:
 - For minor chords, you may use a V, a V<sup>7</sup>, a vii<sup>o</sup>, or a vii<sup>o7</sup>.
-You may not use a vii<sup>&oslash;7</sup> (half-diminshed seventh chord) because the chordal seventh will sound strange.
+You should avoid using vii<sup>&oslash;7</sup> (half-diminshed seventh chord) because the chordal seventh will resolve more "weakly" than the standard fully diminished seventh chord.
 - For major and dominant chords, you may use a V, a V<sup>7</sup>, a vii<sup>o</sup>, *vii<sup>&oslash;7</sup>, or a vii<sup>o7</sup>*.
 Notice that you may use either a fully diminished or half-diminished seventh chord, even though the naturally-ocurring seventh chord built off the 7th scale degree in a major key will always be a half-diminished chord.
 For tonicizing a major chord, fully diminished chords actually appear more often than half-diminished chords, because they further strengthen the voice-leading.

 ## Altering root movement

 The following example uses a IV chord instead of a ii chord, and this changes the root movement for much of the passage.
-Try adding secondary dominant or leading-tone chords in the spots marked with an "x".
-The note in the bass is just a placeholder, so please feel free to change it.
+Try adding secondary dominant or leading-tone chords in the spots marked with an "x". **The note in the bass is only there as a placeholder**, so please feel free to change it.
 You should  experiment with various inversions to see if you can create more melodic bass lines as well.

 {% capture ex2 %}X:2
 T:Inserting secondary dominant functions